getavalon/core/README.md

 ### Starter API

 pyblish-starter provides a stateful API.

-State is set and modified by calling any of the exposed registration functions, prefixed `register_*`, or automatically when calling `pyblish_starter.install()`.
+State is set and modified by calling any of the exposed registration functions, prefixed `register_*`, or automatically on calling `pyblish_starter.install()`.

 <br>